A Semi-Parametric Torus-to-Torus Regression Model with Geometric Loss: Application to Cyclone Data: Loss Function and Estimation

-and $ \epsilon_{i} = $ is the zero mean random error vector.
-The component-wise mean squared error (MSE) and their sum is employed as the loss function to quantify the average squared difference between the predicted values and the actual observed values.
+\in \mathbb{R}^2,$ $ \epsilon_{i} = $ is the zero-mean random error vector.
+The component-wise mean squared error (MSE) is employed as the loss function to quantify the average squared difference between the predicted values and the actual observed values.
 By minimizing the MSE, we estimate the model parameters that provide the best fit to the data.
 This minimization ensures that the predicted values are as close as possible to the observed ones, reducing the overall error in the regression model.
 Now, for observed values \( y_i \) and predicted values \( \hat{y}_i \) (\( i = 1, 2, \cdots, n \)), the MSE can be computed as: